In this article:

 Private lenders generally don't offer defaulted-loan restoration options, but there are some potential options you can pursue:

 - Ask your lender what you can do to bring your defaulted loans back into good standing.

 - Refinance the debt with another lender, though you may need a cosigner due to the recent missed payments on your credit reports.

 - Settle your debt for less than what you owe.

 - Consult an attorney who specializes in student loan debt.

 How to Rebuild Credit After Student Loan Default

-- If you have credit cards with balances, pay them off completely every month, if possible, and keep the balances you carry from month to month low, or at zero, going forward.
-Credit utilization, or the amount of available credit you're currently using, is the second-most important factor in your credit score (after payment history).
+- Pay down credit card balances.
+If you have credit cards with balances, pay them off completely every month, if possible, and keep the balances you carry from month to month low, or at zero, going forward.
+Credit utilization, or the amount of available credit you're currently using, is the second most important factor in your credit score.

-- When you're ready, consider applying for a secured credit card that's meant to improve your credit score.
-To get a secured card, you'll pay a cash deposit that becomes your credit limit.
-You likely won't have access to a large credit line, but positive payment history on the account is an important part of improving your credit score.
+- Consider adding a new account.
+If you don't have any other loans or credit cards already, you may consider applying for a secured credit card or a credit-builder loan that's meant to improve your credit score.
+To get a secured card, you'll pay a cash deposit that becomes your credit limit; with a credit-builder loan, the loan amount is held in a separate account and disbursed to you upon your final payment.
+With either option, the positive payment history on the account is an important part of improving your credit score.